Healthy Homes Assessment Flaxmere

 Draught Stopping Flaxmere

-If you are able to feel external air flowing in or the air is clear from a crack or a gap and you can feel it, it’s likely a crack or hole which needs sealing in some way.
-Cracks or gaps with large gaps must be stopped permanently.
-Gaps greater than 3mm that allow air to enter or exit into the house need to be sealed.
-In the case of an open fireplace isn’t used it could cause draughts, and should be shut from.
-Landlords and property managers are accountable for ensuring that these draughts are stopped whenever imaginable.
+If you can feel external air getting in, or see an unobstructed draught coming from a gap or hole, then it’s probably a gap or crack that requirements sealing in some way.
+Cracks or gaps with large gaps must be permanently stopped.
+Gaps greater than 3mm that allow air to enter or exit from your house require seals.
+In the case of an open fireplace isn’t used it may cause draughts and should be sealed off.
+Landlords and property managers are responsible for ensuring that such draughts are squelched whenever possible.

-There is no require to block holes or gaps in the building.
-For example, tiny gaps around windows and doors could be necessary to allow movement of the building as the household heats and cools, to allow them to be opened and closed rather instead of being stuck.
-We will inspect the windows and doors in your Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps which are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow for the movement of the structure when the house heats and cools, so that they can still be shut and opened, rather than being stuck.
+We will test every window and door during your Healthy Homes assessment of your rental property.

 draught stopping building inspections